ChrisEYin/yinc/_posts/2014-3-12-taiwan-workcation.md

 Overall, Taiwan was awesome.
 The food there is amazing -- cheap, fast, delicious, and everywhere.
 Transportation is fast and readily available.
 People are really friendly.
 Altogether, it was really fun & interesting to see the differences between their society and ours.

-Lots of things stood out, but 2 things that really impressed me were the transportation and self-serve culture.
+Lots of things stood out, but 2 things that really impressed me were the transportation and the self-serve culture.

 <hr>